Great Lent 2026

 Now the Midianites had sold him in Egypt to Potiphar, an officer of Pharaoh and captain of the guard.

-Hear this, all you peoples; give ear, all inhabitants of the world, both low and high, rich and poor together.
-My mouth shall speak wisdom; the meditation of my heart shall be understanding.
-I will incline my ear to a proverb; I will solve my riddle to the music of the harp.
+Hear this, all peoples; Give ear, all inhabitants of the world, Both low and high, Rich and poor together.
+My mouth shall speak wisdom, And the meditation of my heart shall give understanding.
+I will incline my ear to a proverb; I will disclose my dark saying on the harp.

 Christ Crucified